Why I’m trying intermittent fasting

-The way we eat today with the availability of food everywhere is something that only happened in the West since 80 years or so.
-On the timescale of evolution that’s nothing so our reactions to seeing or smelling food are still the same as 1000s of years ago.
+The way we eat today with the availability of food we have is something that only happened in the West since 80 years or so.
+On the timescale of evolution that’s nothing!
+Our reactions to seeing or smelling food are still the same as 1000s of years ago.

 What is intermittent fasting?

-- You get up, eat breakfast and lunch at due times, skip dinner and only eat again at breakfast.
+- You get up, eat breakfast and lunch as usual (not eating more!).
+Then you skip dinner and only eat again at breakfast.

 You eat normally 5 days and restrict calories to under 1000 calories the other 2 days of the week.
 You could do this by skipping a meal (as above) or eat 3 meals that are lower in calories.

 When you fast 1 or 2 days a week and make it a lifestyle change, it will help you lose excess weight and keep it off.
-There is no evidence that intermittent fasting triggers the starvation mode in your body after a 18 hour fast, starvation only starts happening after 3 days fasting.
+There is no evidence that intermittent fasting triggers the starvation mode in your body after a 18 hour fast.
+Starvation mode only starts happening after 3 days fasting or dieting.

 Detoxifies your body

-Intermittent fasting gives your metabolism rest and helps eliminate waste from your body.
+Intermittent fasting gives your metabolism rest, ignites your Agni (digestive fire) and helps eliminate waste from your body.

-You will have more energy because you will spend less time digesting.
+You will have more energy because you spend less time digesting.
 Digesting food is one of the body processes that uses most energy.
-We all know the after lunch slump…

 Good for your heart

 When you lose weight through IF the weight loss is mainly belly fat.
-People with a lot of belly fat are at higher risk of heart disease so losing fat in this area will decrease your chances of developing heart disease.
-Also, IF reduces insulin resistance, blood sugar and bad cholesterol which are all indicators connected to heart disease.
+People with a lot of belly fat are at higher risk of heart disease.
+Losing some extra pounds in this area will lower your chances of developing heart disease.
+Also, intermittent fasting reduces insulin resistance, blood sugar and bad cholesterol which are all indicators connected to heart disease.